hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 CLI-driven runs upload an archive of your configuration directory to Terraform Cloud.
-If the directory contains files you want to exclude from upload, you can do so by defining a [`.terraformignore` file in your configuration directory][remote].
+If the directory contains files you want to exclude from upload, you can do so by defining a [`.terraformignore` file in your configuration directory](/docs/cli/using-terraform-cloud/initialization.html).

 ## Remote Speculative Plans

+You can run speculative plans in any workspace where you have permission to queue plans. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

 To run a [speculative plan][] on your configuration, use the `terraform plan` command.
 The plan will run in Terraform Cloud, and the logs will stream back to the command line along with a URL to view the plan in the Terraform Cloud UI.

-Users can run speculative plans in any workspace where they have permission to queue plans. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

 [permissions-citation]: #intentionally-unused---keep-for-maintainers